5ifar/Instantgram/Case Study Analysis using SQL Queries/Case Study Solutions.md

 ### 2. We need to figure out when to schedule an ad campaign.
 What day of the week do most users register on?

+**Steps:**
+- Use `TO_CHAR` function along with `Day` operator to extract Day of Week from the `created_at` column.
+- Group the result by `dayofweek` alias to get count of users on that day as `usercount`.
+- Order the result by `usercount` alias in the descending order to get the Top days with highest user count.

 **Query:**
 ```sql
 SELECT